maplibre/maplibre.github.io/content/news/2023-08-26-maplibre-newsletter-august-2023/index.md

 ## Events

 MapLibre will be represented by [Bart Louwers](https://github.com/louwers) and [Luke Seelenbinder](https://github.com/lseelenbinder) at [State of the Map Europe](https://stateofthemap.eu/) in [Antwerp](https://www.openstreetmap.org/search?query=Filip%20Williotstraat%209%2C%202600%20Antwerpen%2C%20Belgien#map=19/51.18690/4.43596) November 10-12th, 2023.

+For late November, [Jashanpreet Singh](https://github.com/jashanbhullar) plans to hold a talk on the state of Maplibre at [FOSS4G in Seoul](https://foss4g.asia/2023/).

 Come by and get to know us in person.